UCLA Policy 132 : Workplace Violence Prevention

 • UCPD at 310-825-1491;

-• Manager or Supervisor not involved with the incident, who in turn shall report the matter promptly to the Director of Security or UCPD;
+• Manager or Supervisor not involved with the incident, who in turn will report the matter promptly to the Threat Assessment Team or UCPD;

 • UCLA Health at 310-825-0500 (ask for Employee Relations) or 310-794-2626 or 310-794-6802; or